pelias/leaflet-plugin/README.md

 // Collapse the geocoder.
 // This works even if the option `expanded` is set to true! geocoder.collapse();

+// Focus on the geocoder input.
+// This will also expand the geocoder if it's collapsed. geocoder.focus();

+// Removes focus from the geocoder input.
+// This also clears results and collapses the geocoder (if enabled). geocoder.blur();
 ```

 ### Events